Aadhi2012/MicroSim/README.md

 To compile without cuFFTMp or HDF5 support,
 $ make ENABLE_CUFFTMP=0 ENABLE_HDF5=0

-For usage on the PARAM supercomputers, one can use the SLURM script (ParamJobScript.sh) and Makefile (Makefile_Param) that are included.
+For usage on the PARAM supercomputers, one can use the SLURM script (https://github.com/ICME-India/MicroSim/releases) and Makefile (Makefile_Param) that are included.
 Since the packages may differ from platform to platform, some modifications to the above may be necessary.

 To run the solver, use: